Ovunque sarai

-"Ovunque sarai" ("Wherever you will be") is a song by Italian singer Irama, released by Warner on 3 February 2022.
+"Ovunque sarai" ("Wherever you will be") is a song by Italian singer-songwriter Irama, released by Warner on 3 February 2022 as the first single from the third studio album Il giorno in cui ho smesso di pensare.
 It was written by Irama, Giuseppe Colonnelli, Shablo, Giulio Nenna, and Luca Faraone.

 The song competed in the Sanremo Music Festival 2022, placing 4th.

 Music video

 A music video of "Ovunque sarai", directed by Enea Colombi, was released on 3 February 2022 via Irama's YouTube channel.
 It was shot in Podenzano.